9 minute read

-A good rule of thumb to follow as you prepare for your postpartum recovery is the 5-5-5 rule.
-Essentially you should expect to spend 5 days in the bed, 5 days on the bed, 5 days near the bed.
+If 40 days of rest seems like to much, try the 5-5-5 rule instead.
+Essentially you should expect to spend 5 days in the bed, 5 days on the bed, and 5 days near the bed.

 Forget about doing stairs or getting dressed in those first 5 days!
-Sleep, nap, chest/breastfeed, read, watch TV and rest, rest, rest.
-You may find it is convenient to have baby within arms reach in these first weeks and maybe even beyond.
+Sleep, nap, feed your baby, let others meal prep and clean, while you read, watch TV, hold baby and rest, rest, rest.

-And as you feel ready, start to spend 30 minutes away from your bed — maybe sitting in your favorite cozy chair in the living room or on your front porch.
+As you feel ready, start to spend 30 minutes away from your bed — maybe sitting in your favorite cozy chair in the living room or on your front porch.
+Eventually you can add in short walks or trips from upstairs to downstairs.
 Take it slow and return to bed to rest in-between getting out and about.

 What type of food comes to mind when you’re not feeling well?